Advocatus: England

-Modern Europe

 Poland

-In medieval Poland, a wójt was a hereditary head of a town (under the overlordship of the town's owner – the king, church, or noble).
+In medieval Poland, a wójt was the hereditary head of a town (under the overlordship of the town's owner – the king, church, or noble).

 In modern Poland, a wójt is the elected head of a rural gmina, whereas heads of urban gminas are called burmistrz (burgomaster), or president.

 Denmark

 In Danish, the word foged carries different connotations, all pertaining to guarding or keeping watch over something.
 In modern Danish law, the fogedret (vogt court) administers the forcible enforcement and execution of judgments or other valid legal claims.

 Finland

 The local bailiff (distrainer) is called kihlakunnanvouti, where kihlakunta (hundred) is a local judicial district.
 Their duty is to enforce the financial judgements of the local courts.
 In practice, the vouti leads a team of assistant distrainers who process most distrainments/garnishments.